HPI-CH/CognitIDE/README.md

 <!-- Plugin description -->
 CognitIDE integrates body sensor hardware to record physiological data while reading and interacting with code and generates code highlightings and heatmaps for assessment.
-It is available for IntelliJ-based IDEs for Windows with build numbers greater than 221 and smaller than 222.
+It is available for IntelliJ-based IDEs with build numbers greater than 221 and smaller than 222.
 Lab Streaming Layer (LSL) streams are supported.

 ## Citing CognitIDE
 If you use CognitIDE in one of your projects, please cite the following: